-We arrived at the Majorelle Garden, colorful gem of Marrakech, in late afternoon.
+We arrived at Majorelle Garden, colorful gem of Marrakech, in late afternoon.
 Even though the garden was open for just a few more hours, a huge crowd had lined up at its entrance.
-Just looking at all these people made us want to skip the Majorelle Garden and move on to our next destinations.
+Just looking at all these people made us want to skip Majorelle Garden and move on to our next destination.
 On top of that, Yomnes, our travel guide, reluctantly announced that we had only 1.5 hours to spend at the garden.
 That was absolutely impossible, and we didn’t hesitate to share our frustration.
-In realty, it’d take us 1.5 hours to just get to admission window and buy tickets to the Majorelle Garden – colorful gem of Marrakech.
+In realty, it’d take us 1.5 hours to just get to admission window and buy tickets to Majorelle Garden, this beautiful, colorful gem of Marrakech.

-Popularity of the Majorelle Garden – Colorful Gem of Marrakech
+Popularity of Majorelle Garden – Colorful Gem of Marrakech

-Such big amount of visitors is not new to the Majorelle Garden or Jardin Majorelle.
+Such big amount of visitors is not new to Majorelle Garden or Jardin Majorelle.
 Arguably, one of the most beautiful places in Morocco, the garden welcomes almost million of guests yearly.
-And thus, the Majorelle Garden can compete with world-famous Jemaa El Fna in the category of the most visited place in Marrakech.
-Moreover there is no day when the Majorelle Garden, a unique colorful gem of Marrekech, stays closed or has fewer visitors.
+And thus, Majorelle Garden can compete with world-famous Jemaa El Fna in the category of the most visited places in Marrakech.
+Moreover, there is not a day when this unique gem of Marrekech stays closed or has fewer visitors.

 But here comes another thing.
 In the US, you’d call it discrimination.
-I see it as an additional way to earn money for maintain the Majorelle Garden, the astounding gem of Marrakech.
-Regardless of your opinion, price of admission to the Jardin Majorelle is not the same for foreigners and Moroccan citizens.
-While the Moroccans pay 40 Dhs for an adult ticket, the price for you and me rises to 70 Dhs.
+I see it as an additional way to earn money for maintain Majorelle Garden.
+Regardless of your opinion, ticket prices to Jardin Majorelle are not the same for foreigners and Moroccan citizens.
+While the Moroccans pay 40 Dhs for an adult ticket, the price the foreigners rises to 70 Dhs.

-History of the Majorelle Garden – Marrakech’s Colorful Gem
+History of Majorelle Garden – Marrakech’s Colorful Gem